Nardo45/RapidVision/README.md

 RapidVision is currently focused on fast and accurate detection of common object categories (e.g., people, vehicles, animals, household items) with a lightweight and modular Python architecture.

-> **Planned features** include hardware-accelerated inference (e.g., NVIDIA Jetson, Intel NPU) and support for security surveillance tasks such as frame recording, event logging, and smart detection triggers.
+> **Planned features** include hardware-accelerated inference and support for security surveillance tasks such as frame recording, event logging, and smart detection triggers.

 ---